rust-embedded/rust-raspberrypi-OS-tutorials/README.md

 0x3F000000, but it's not in real RAM (called Memory Mapped IO).
 Now there's no mailbox for peripherals, instead each device has it's own protocol.
 What's common for these devices that their memory must be read and written in 32 bit units at 4 bytes aligned addresses (so called words), and each has control/status and data words.
-Unfortunately Broadcom (the manucafturer of the SoC chip) is legendary bad at documenting their products.
+Unfortunately Broadcom (the manufacturer of the SoC chip) is legendary bad at documenting their products.
 The best we've got is the BCM2835 documentation, which is close enough.

 There's also a Memory Management Unit in the CPU which allows creating virtual address spaces.
 This can be programmed